edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonEnvironmentVariables.md

 - SECRETSTORE_RUNTIMETOKENPROVIDER_ENABLED
 - SECRETSTORE_RUNTIMETOKENPROVIDER_HOST

-The  complete list of **SecretStore** fields and defaults can be found [here](https://github.com/edgexfoundry/go-mod-bootstrap/blob/main/config/types.go#L164-L187).
+The  complete list of **SecretStore** fields and defaults can be found in the file [here](https://github.com/edgexfoundry/go-mod-bootstrap/blob/main/config/types.go) (search for SecretStoreInfo).
 The defaults for the remaining fields typically do not need to be overridden, but may be overridden if needed using that same naming scheme as above.

 ### Notable Configuration Overrides